Thupparivaalan: Release and reception

 Thupparivaalan was released on 14 September 2017.
 M. Suganth of The Times of India wrote "[..] what sets Thupparivaalan apart from regular action thrillers is how it not only thrills us, but also makes us feel".
 Baradwaj Rangan wrote for Film Companion, "It was perhaps only a matter of time before Mysskin reached for Arthur Conan Doyle for what are his films, in essence, if not mysteries that involve a lot of detecting and end with big reveals?".
-Vishal Menon of The Hindu wrote, "After the disastrous 'Mugamoodi', 'Thupparivaalan' was always going to be Mysskin's trial-by-fire in the world of big budget commercial cinema.
-With 'Thupparivaalan', Myskkin has opened up his universe to the common man, reminding us that there's nothing as pleasurable as seeing someone sneak a bit of art into entertainment cinema".
+Vishal Menon of The Hindu wrote, "After the disastrous Mugamoodi, Thupparivaalan was always going to be Mysskin's trial-by-fire in the world of big budget commercial cinema.
+With Thupparivaalan, Myskkin has opened up his universe to the common man, reminding us that there's nothing as pleasurable as seeing someone sneak a bit of art into entertainment cinema".
 Srivatsan of India Today wrote, "It's difficult not to think about Benedict Cumberbatch's Sherlock Holmes, in which he asks Watson to think.
 But in Thupparivaalan, Mysskin asks the audience to observe, with a fair bit of Mysskin-ness".

-Sequel
+Shelved sequel

-Directed by Vishal, a sequel titled Thupparivaalan 2 was announced in 2019, with Vishal and Prasanna reprising their roles.
+A sequel titled Thupparivaalan 2, to be directed by Mysskin, was announced in 2019, with Vishal and Prasanna reprising their roles.
 The rest of the cast included Rahman, Nassar, Jayaprakash, Gautami and Suresh Chakravarthi.
 The music of the film was to be composed by Ilaiyaraaja.
 Principal photography began in early November 2019 in Bristol, and the first schedule wrapped a month later.
-After Mysskin and Vishal drifted apart over budget issues, filming resumed in November 2020 with Vishal as the primary director of the film.
+After Mysskin and Vishal drifted apart in March 2020 over budget issues, filming resumed in November 2020 with Vishal as the primary director of the film.
 The film was planned to resume shooting in 2023, but the shooting never took place.
 The same year, Vishal announced his plans to revive the project in 2024.
 Pre-production subsequently began in March 2024, and principal photography was expected to begin in May 2024, but was later pushed to that November.
+As of 2025, the project has not materialised.